 Can You Burn Other Household Stuff in Your Backyard?

-You might be looking to get rid of somethings just to make some space but burning some household items are illegal.
+You might be looking to get rid of some things just to make some space but burning some household items is illegal.
 Smokes, chemicals, and poisonous gases emitting from burning such materials are not only offensive to the nose but can be dangerous to the health of the people in the vicinity and even the wildlife around.
 Some materials which seem safe to burn can be very much toxic and pose a health hazard to the entire city.

 At times it can be confusing determining what to and what not to burn.
 In times like these, check the local policy on what is regarded as acceptable burning material.
 The next section outlines a list of materials found in the household that can be burned and otherwise.

 What Materials Can You Burn in the Backyard?

 In most counties, not every firewood is acceptable to be burned.
 Only clean, dry wood which has been split is acceptable for burning.
 Some local stores sell this acceptable firewood in convenient packets, so you do not have to worry about swinging an axe to split your wood.
 Here is a list of a few firewoods which are acceptable and safe to burn;

 The oak produces significant heat and has the advantage of burning slowly and steadily.
 It is also one of the most quickly available firewood to be found.
 This makes it perfect for campers and bonfire enthusiasts to make use of